manoa-melody/manoa-melody.github.io/index.md

 <img src="doc/landing-page.png">

 ### Sign Up Page
-If the user does not have an account with Manoa Melody, they can create one by clicking on the Sign Up link in the NavBar.
+If the user does not have an account with Mānoa Melody, they can create one by clicking on the Sign Up link in the NavBar.
 They will be redirected to the Sign Up page, where they may register using an email and password:
 <img src="doc/sign-up-page.png">

 ### Set Up Profile Page